Renee Alway

-Renee Diane Alway (born April 29, 1986), is an American fashion model, the last eliminated contestant on America's Next Top Model, Cycle 8, and the runner-up on Modelville.
+Renee Diane Alway (born April 29, 1986) is an American fashion model, the last eliminated contestant on America's Next Top Model, Cycle 8 and the runner-up on Modelville.

 Early life

 Alway was born and raised in northern Michigan, where her father was a pastor and police officer.
 She revealed in the first episode of Modelville on October 8, 2008, that her father was physically and mentally abusive, and that she, her siblings, and her mother Sandra, were afraid to leave due to her father's respected position in the community as well as his mental instability.

 America's Next Top Model

-Alway was one of the final three contestants on America's Next Top Model, Cycle 8.
+Alway was one of the top three contestants on America's Next Top Model, Cycle 8.
 She heard about the audition the day before it took place in Chicago, and had been in town to get married.
 She went to the audition four days after she got married.
 On the show Alway received two first call-outs and won two challenges.
 She started feuds with many contestants, but after mediation with Tyra Banks the feud stopped.
 Alway soon began to get along with her fellow models.
 Alway made it to the finals but was cut after her CoverGirl ad and commercial.
 Despite making the best commercial and shooting the best ad, the judges felt Alway couldn't embody a Covergirl because she photographed too old.
 She was subsequently eliminated.